Wedding industry software development

 Discovery

-We map your specific product -- marketplace, planning platform, vendor CRM, or booking tool -- against the operational detail of how weddings are actually sold and managed.
-Because we are building a wedding marketplace ourselves, this session draws on real product decisions we have already worked through: availability calendar logic, package pricing structure, review timing, and payment milestone design.
+We map your specific product, marketplace, planning platform, vendor CRM, or booking tool, against the operational detail of how weddings are actually sold and managed.
+Because we're building a wedding marketplace ourselves, this session draws on real product decisions we've already worked through: availability calendar logic, package pricing structure, review timing, and payment milestone design.

 2. 02